InfoWorks ICM Features | 2025 Features | Autodesk

 River bankline creation

-Efficiently create river banklines from end sections by truly following the centreline.
+Efficiently create river banklines from end sections by truly following the centerline.

 Workgroup model management